Guide

 ├── fix-plan.mdTop 10 drifts with copy-paste AI prompts

-├── fix-prompts.mdPer-finding prompt — one drift at a time
+├── fix-prompts.mdPer-finding prompt, one drift at a time

 └── patterns.jsonMachine-readable pattern data for tooling

-One-shot — after a refactor:
+One-shot, after a refactor:

-Write once
+Write once (needs a one-time sign-in)

 $vibedrift . --write-context

-Continuous — alongside your AI session:
+Continuous, alongside your AI session:

 Rescan and refresh on every file change